fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs version_is_prerelease %}

 Boolean flag which is set to True if the version is a pre-release Version of the GitLab App.
-See more details [here](https://docs.gitlab.com/ee/policy/maintenance.html).
-This is defined as `IFF(version ILIKE '%-pre', TRUE, FALSE)`
+See more details [here](https://docs.gitlab.com/ee/policy/maintenance.html)

 {% enddocs %}